rasel-sk/etomite/README.md

-README
+# Etomite

 Modified 2008-05-08 [v1.1] by Ralph Dahlgren

-Etomite Prelude v1.1 installation and upgrade notes
+## Etomite Prelude v1.1 installation and upgrade notes

 The Etomite Prelude v1.1 code base includes several database modifications which must be performed on any existing installations prior to v1.0 before the